 A final note to clients who fail to disclose rates:

 Please, pretty please, give all writers a chance to assess a potential job accurately, by disclosing the budget available or rates per task.
 A writer brief would be helpful as well.
 Ignore project or company info when rates don’t make the ad copy.
 We are service providers and won’t to waste our time pitching or supplying resumes to amateurs who fail to comprehend the importance of disclosing rates.
-In any case, until detailed discussion has taken place via the provided email, the only resume you’ll receive has all contact info (apart from URLs) removed.
-If clients follow these terms. they are free to contact me.
+In any case, until detailed discussion has taken place via the provided email, the only communication you’ll receive has all contact info (apart from URLs) removed.
+If clients are prepared to follow these terms. they are free to contact me.